kairichard/lace/README.md

 ## TODO
   * execute hook allow interaction
   * info should show local modifications
+    * add mothership communication which notifies you about changes in the different environments
   * description in lace ls
   * Update without having to deactivate
     * figure out which is the active flavor